Do you love Jewish music? Do you love Broadway? Then join us for A Jewish Night on Broadway!

-Cantor Angress studies voice and acting with Broadway actor and singer Paul Schoeffler, and has served as a private Jewish musical consultant to specific cast members in the current Broadway production of “Fiddler on the Roof.”
+Cantor Angress studies voice and acting with Broadway actor and singer Paul Schoeffler, and has served as a private Jewish musical consultant to specific cast members of the 2015 Broadway revival of "Fiddler on the Roof."
 Because of his ties to the Broadway community, Cantor Angress has been called upon to serve as a Jewish spiritual and musical guide to several Broadway performers.

 From packing LA's comedy clubs at age 9 to now following in his late father's footsteps performing on Broadway in the heartwarming classic musical "Fiddler On The Roof," actor Michael Bernardi was seen by audiences performing Fiddler on Broadway 8 shows a week as 'Mordcha,' the innkeeper.
 He was also the understudy for 'Tevye,' the iconic role his father Herschel Bernardi made famous nearly 50 years ago.
 Michael reprised the role for a show in August 2016, receiving rave reviews for his performance from the likes of Billboard and Broadway World.
 Forever bonded with his father through this experience (even owning his original costume and using it as inspiration), performing this musical has always been a lifelong dream of Michael's.